 A lot of people ask me how I make money in order to afford my travels.
-New reader, old reader – doesn’t matter.
-Do I have a trust fund? (no) Am I rich? (no) Won the lottery?
-(I wish)
+New reader, old reader — doesn’t matter.
+Do I have a trust fund?
+(No.) Am I rich?
+(No.) Won the lottery?
+(I wish!)

 So, with all these questions and concerns, I’d like to take a little time to do a short PSA about this website.

 I know I give a lot of free travel information away.
-From the blog, to the travel guides, to the tips section, you can pretty much get mostly everything for free here.
+From the blog, to the travel guides, to the tips section, you can pretty much get most everything for free here.
 I don’t think there are a lot of ads on my website.
 I turn down 90% of the ad offers I get because I only advertise products I use myself and can actually vouch for.
-But these few ads keep all the other information free and, with all the recent questions, I think now is a good time to address this subject:
+But these few ads keep all the other information free, and, with all the recent questions, I think now is a good time to address this subject:

 Why do you have ads at all?